http-party/node-http-proxy/README.md

 **[Back to top](#table-of-contents)**

 #### Using HTTPS
-You can activate the validation of a secure SSL certificate to the target connection (avoid self signed certs), just set `secure: true` in the options.
+You can activate the validation of a secure SSL certificate to the target connection (avoid self-signed certs), just set `secure: true` in the options.

 ##### HTTPS -> HTTP